teddy-dev/scene-tracks/README.md

 A super basic module to allow scenes to have their own background tracks played only for players actively on the scene.

 ## Usage
-- Edit any scene, configure the scene background track under the Miscellaneous tab.
+- Edit any scene, configure the scene background track under the Miscellaneous tab. _(Ambience -> Basic on v13)_
 - Load the scene _(leave and come back if already on it!)_

 ## Installation